zfergus/seam-erasure-js/README.md

 ## Overview

-Seams of a textures often produce errors when bi-linearly interpolated.
+Seams of textures often produce errors when bi-linearly interpolated.
 This results in a visible seam line or other undesired artifacts.
 The goal of this project is to devise a numerical solution to this problem by minimizing the energy/error between edge pairs.